China could hasten Pacific expansion using Kiribati: analyst

 China established a space-tracking station on Kiribati's South Tarawa Island in 1997, which it operated until 2003, when Kiribati established diplomatic relations with Taiwan.

-The station is believed to be capable of spying on U.S. missile testing facilities on Kwajalein Atoll, 1,000 kilometers away, where the U.S. tested its Pershing II medium-range ballistic missile in December 2019, according to Tsai.
+The station is believed to be capable of spying on U.S. missile testing facilities on Kwajalein Atoll, 1,000 kilometers away, according to Tsai.

 In addition, Tsai expressed concern that Beijing might continue to expand its influence in related international organizations by using Kiribati as a political bargaining chip over climate change issues.